davidelbe/david.elbe.me/_posts/2015-01-03-bitbucket-vs-github.md

   * The Bitbucket UI feels a bit old and it can be hard to find the right buttons since they are not always position in the most natural places.
   * Collaborator approval on pull requests are a great feature.
 I wish you could auto-merge a PR when everyone has approved, though, but the feature is great.
   * It looks like Atlassian who develops Bitbucket is ignoring feature-requests/bug reports.
 That is not a good sign.
+  * Deploy keys can be reused on multiple repos

 I'll keep this blog post updated when I find something I like/don't like.